9names/ThreePM-rs/README.md

 wget https://dl.espressif.com/dl/audio/gs-16b-2c-44100hz.mp3
 ```

-This crate will compile the C library as part of it's build process - this means you need to tell Rust about your C compiler!
+This crate will compile the C library as part of the build process - this means you need to tell Rust about your C compiler!
 With a cortex-m target, it is sufficient to have an `arm-none-eabi-` toolchain on your path as this is the target default.
 With a riscv target, you also need to have an environment variable exposing the C compiler name.
 For https://github.com/riscv-collab/riscv-gnu-toolchain/releases or https://www.embecosm.com/resources/tool-chain-downloads/